 If so, you may be one of many Americans whose alcohol abuse is linked with mental illness.
 The comorbidity of alcohol and antisocial personality disorder (ASPD), bipolar disorder, depression, and several other conditions increases the risk of receiving a partial diagnosis or perhaps an incorrect one altogether.

-At FHE Health, we’re committed to treating the full range of illness and getting patients back to health, whether their struggles began or worsened with alcohol.
+At FHE Health, we’re committed to treating the full range of illnesses and getting patients back to long-term health, whether their struggles began or worsened with alcohol.
 Our treatment program is designed to support the physical and mental health of those suffering beyond their mental illness.

 Alcoholism and Mental Illness

 Alcohol addiction is difficult to cope with on its own.
-However, it may be driven by a host of other problems, including mental illness.
+However, it may be driven by a host of other health problems, including mental illness.
 This combination presents a diagnostic challenge even to well-trained clinicians who deal with a wide spectrum of cases.

 Alcohol abuse carries many well-known dangers to brain function, but ample evidence suggests mental disorders can also affect alcohol dependency.
 Sadly, people suffering from both rarely receive complete treatment.
 Some fear the stigma of having a mental illness, or they may not even know they’re ill.
 On top of this, alcoholism is stigmatized in many social circles and among family and friends.

 Moreover, the self-reinforcing spiral of addiction resists traditional treatment methods, and comprehensive treatments aren’t as widely available, even though pharmaceutical and psychotherapy solutions are compatible.
 For individuals struggling to pin their illness on a single cause, exploring a dual diagnosis could be the key to moving forward.

 Traditional treatment programs infrequently employ drugs and psychotherapy together, but even when they do, such programs operate independently of each other.
-For individuals with comorbid alcoholism and mental illness, this type of care usually isn’t enough.
+For individuals with comorbid alcoholism and mental health disorders, this type of care usually isn’t enough.

 The Strong Comorbidity of ASPD and Alcoholism